 What if I don’t have a whole chicken?

-Once I have a quart bag of bones, I will then use them for making chicken bone broth.
+Once I have a gallon bag of bones, I will then use them for making chicken bone broth.

 Here is a not-exhaustive list of reasons why drinking chicken bone broth is good for your health: